EPC (Energy Performance Certificate) in Cardiff, Newport, Merthyr Tydfil and throughout South East Wales

 Properties must have at least an E rating to be privately let out.
 “Buy to Let” lenders will normally want to see a copy of the EPC (with a minimum E rating) before they will make an offer of a mortgage.

-An EPC must be provided free of charge to interested parties at the earliest opportunity, and a copy of the EPC must be provided to the person who takes up the tenancy, or the successful buyer.
+All interested parties must be provided with an EPC at the earliest opportunity.
+A copy of the EPC must be provided to the person who takes up the tenancy, or the successful buyer.

 An Energy Performance Assessment will take on average about 40 minutes – this is the data collection part of producing an EPC.